 #3 – It’s possible they can improve heart health.
 There are a few nutrients found in chia that are vital for a healthy heart.

-These include magnesium (which is essential for ventricular contraction), omega-3s (which are known to reduce chronic inflammation, which is harmful to the heart) and fiber (which is known to have beneficial effects on our hearts).
+These include magnesium (which is essential for ventricular contraction), omega-3s (which are known to reduce inflammation, which is harmful to the heart) and fiber (which is known to have beneficial effects on our hearts).

 I agree with Kriss Gunnars, who says this in regards to the reasons chia seeds are great for your health: